 I am a perfectionist to the point that I prefer to have full control over my photography from the moment the shutter is pressed to the final printed image.
 In earlier days, I would develop and print my own slides and negatives in my darkroom.
 Now my processing is done on the computer which affords me the tools to accurately convey the true feeling and atmosphere of the moment of capture.
 I print my photographs on one of two large format printers in my studio which gives me the ability to create the perfect print.
 By also cutting my own mats and building my own frames I am able to totally control the process from beginning to end.

 After a 28-year career with a company in Iowa that ended in the technology field, my wife and I moved to Colorado in 2006 so I could pursue my love of nature and photography.
 Home base is outside of the small town of Buena Vista in the middle of the state.
-My home sits on the side of the Continental Divide with a view down the Arkansas River valley flanked by the towering Collegiate Peaks mountain range.
+My home sits on the side of the Continental Divide with a view down the Arkansas River valley flanked by the towering 14,000 foot mountains of the Collegiate Peaks range.
 Needless to say, there is no shortage of daily inspiration in my neck of the woods!

 I am on most of the social networks, not that I ever post much, but you can follow me and be surprised when you see an update from me!
 I hope to start posting more this year as I generally like to post new pictures as I put them online, and I hope to find much more time to do that.
 I usually write a blog post about new images as well, sometimes with a bit of a story behind the shot.
 Be sure to check out the blog and subscribe to my email list to get notified when I make a new post.
 You can also subscribe to my newsletter while you are at it, which are sent (as with other communications) rather infrequently.